Simple Linear Regression

 Examples of mathematical models include:

 Let’s explore the first example.
-The data below represent 25 squares.
+The data frame below represents 25 squares.
 For each square, the length of a side, and the perimeter are recorded.

 squares <- squares |>